googlehosts/telegram-repeater/README.md

 * Parse the another group id in `config.ini`.
 * If you use your own account, parse your id in `owner` field.
 * Replace `replace_to_id` field with the user ID that the bot will be replaced with.
-* Import the preset database file into MySQL database
+* Import the preset database file into PostgreSQL database

 ### Additional settings for the ticket system
 * Parse the bot's token in the `custom_api_key` field of the configuration file.